Genera1Developer/Project-Auto/CONTRIBUTING.md

 *   Use a clear and concise commit message describing the changes.
 *   Follow the conventional commits specification (e.g., `feat: add new feature`, `fix: resolve a bug`, `docs: update documentation`, `refactor: improve code structure`).
-*   Keep commit messages short and to the point, but provide sufficient context.
+*   Keep commit messages short and to the point but provide sufficient context.
 *   Reference any related issues in the commit message (e.g., `Fixes #123`).
 If the commit closes the issue, use `Closes #123`.
 *   Use imperative mood in the commit message (e.g., "Add feature" instead of "Added feature").
 *   Limit the subject line to 50 characters.